yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Rebranding features that already worked offline in order to attach it to online functionality is a mistake.
 The rebrand doesn't come with any enhancement to the existing functionality, so the branding serves no purpose to users - indeed, it is so confusing that Support Mozilla hasn't been able to hit their mark, even after a PR incident.
 Why release such a confusing update without an announcement?

-It has been said that the cover-up is always worse than the crime, and that is exactly how it looks here.
+It is said that the cover-up is always worse than the crime, and that is exactly how it looks here.
 Mozilla promised users that they would be asked to opt-in to the new contextual suggestions experience in Firefox Suggest.
 That isn't what happened.
 Users began seeing ads, and there was no opt-in.
 It *doesn't matter* if no additional data is sent.
-Trust has been damaged, and bad headlines followed.
+Mozilla eroded people's trust, and bad headlines followed.
 If Mozilla doesn't believe that trust has been damaged, they ought to ask themselves whether there would have been as much consternation and confusion if they had announced what was coming.

 By not updating users on what exactly happened in Firefox 93, Mozilla looks like they are trying to sneak something past its users.
 Even Firefox Suggest's presence in the release notes seem to follow that theme - it is the last item, below a macOS only feature that only affects users who run applications from their download directory.
 Lacking clarity, the community and press have begun to ascribe murky motivations for Mozilla's actions.
 That isn't good for a privacy brand who claims to [respect its users](https://www.mozilla.org/en-US/firefox/privacy/) and "doesn’t depend on secretly abusing your trust".